 We understand that many schools, colleges, and universities may be unable to provide transcripts.
 If this has prevented you from completing your application or your application checklist, please contact us at email@example.com.

-What should I do if my scheduled ACT/SAT test was cancelled?
+What should I do if my scheduled ACT/SAT test was cancelled and/or I cannot take a test?

 We understand that many ACT/SAT tests were cancelled.
 If this has prevented you from completing your application or your application checklist, please contact us at firstname.lastname@example.org.